MasonProtter/FieldViews.jl/README.md

 2
 ```

-**WARNING:** Be very careful when overloading `FieldViews.staticschema`, as mistakes could cause memory corruption if the fieldtypes and fieldoffsets are incorrect.
-Only use this feature if you are very confident

 ## See also
 + [RecordArrays.jl](https://github.com/tkf/RecordArrays.jl) Similar concept but has no zero-copy wrapper for normal arrays, and no custom schema support.
+At the time of writing, RecordArrays is unmaintained.
 + [StructViews.jl](https://github.com/Vitaliy-Yakovchuk/StructViews.jl) Similar concept but with serious performance problems, and no support for custom schemas.
+At the time of writing, StructViews is unmaintained.
++ [StructArrays.jl](https://github.com/JuliaArrays/StructArrays.jl) Similar concept except it works in terms of properties instead of fields, and it ses an struct-of-arrays instead of array-of-structs memory layout, which thus causes allocations to construct out of a regular `Array`, and has certain performance tradeoffs relative to array-of-structs layouts.
+StructArrays.jl is mature, widely used, and actively developed.